 Hiking Shoe vs. Hiking Boot

 Think of the flexibility in a shoe as you stand on a rock.
 The slight flexibility of the sole allows your foot to move with the obstacle, keeping your ankle stable and on track with your feet.
 Now think of a hiking boot on that same obstacle.
-The rigidity keeps your foot in place, and if your body goes one way and the boot goes the other, well … bad things happen.
+The rigidity keeps your foot in place, and if your body goes one way and the boot goes the other, well, bad things happen.

-While some people need the extra padding and weight distribution to prevent their ankles from weakening, most of the time a hiking shoe does just as good a job – and sometimes more efficient – of keeping your ankles protected.
+While some people need the extra padding and weight distribution to prevent their ankles from weakening, most of the time, a hiking shoe does just as good a job – and sometimes more efficient – of keeping your ankles protected.

 Types of Hiking Shoes

-Just like mid, low hiking shoes refer to those that sit low on your ankle.
+Like mid, low hiking shoes refer to those that sit low on your ankle.
 These have a similar cut to your average hiking shoe and are generally the most popular because they’re the lightest in weight.

 Features To Seek In Hiking Shoes

 What is a hiking shoe if not its stand-out features?
 Some are a matter of preference, while others should be considered a deal-breaker.
 Here are some of the best features to look for when choosing your next hiking shoe.

 All the highest quality hiking shoes feature Vibram rubber outsoles for a good reason.
 This material is known worldwide for its exceptional grip and durability on every terrain.